On automorphisms of high-dimensional solid tori: Proofs of the main theorems

 \subsection{Hermitian $K$-theory}

 We shall need to know something about the homology of the groups $U_g(\Z[\pi], \Lambda_n^{\min})$ in the limit as $g \to \infty$.
-Forthcoming work of Hebestreit--Steimle \cite{HebestreitSteimle} identifies the plus-construction $BU_\infty(\Z[\pi], \Lambda_n^{\min})^+$ with the basepoint component $\Omega^\infty_0 \mathrm{GW}(\Z[\pi], \Qoppa^{gq}_{(-1)^n})$ of the infinite loop space of the Grothendieck--Witt spectrum of $\Z[\pi]$ with respect to a certain quadratic functor $\Qoppa^{gq}_{(-1)^n}$, the ``(skew) genuine quadratic" functor.
+Using that finitely-generated projective $\Z[t, t^{-1}]$-modules are stably free (e.g.\ by the Bass--Heller--Swan theorem), recent work of Hebestreit--Steimle \cite[Theorem A]{HebestreitSteimle} identifies the plus-construction $BU_\infty(\Z[\pi], \Lambda_n^{\min})^+$ with the basepoint component $\Omega^\infty_0 \mathrm{GW}(\Z[\pi], \Qoppa^{(-1)^n gq})$ of the infinite loop space of the Grothendieck--Witt spectrum of $\Z[\pi]$ with respect to a certain quadratic functor $\Qoppa^{(-1)^n gq}$, the ``(skew) genuine quadratic" functor.
 On the other hand, recent work of Calmès--Dotto--Harpaz--Hebestreit--Land--Moi--Nardin--Nikolaus--Steimle \cite{CDHHLMNNSII} describes this Grothendieck--Witt spectrum in terms of a fibration sequence

 where the left-hand term denotes the $C_2$-homotopy orbits for a certain involution on the $K$-theory spectrum $\mathrm{K}(\Z[\pi])$, and the right-hand term denotes an appropriate form of $L$-theory.